KoBeWi/Godot-Project-Builds/README.md

 ## Overview

-Project Builder can be launched from a release executable or from source using Godot Engine (4.3 or newer).
+Project Builder can be launched from a release executable or from source, using Godot Engine.
 When you start Project Builder, the first thing you will see is the project list.

 ![](Media/ProjectList.png)